bobcorn/connecting-rods-inspector/docs/README.md

 3. Iron powder presence must be managed as to not interfere with the analysis.

 ## Benchmarks
+Performances are based on processor Intel Core i5 Dual-Core 2,7 GHz.

 33 FPS (on average)

 ## Full demo